Home

 We also make unsubscribing easy, immediate and permanent.

-"How can this assessment say I'm lower in Personal Accountability?
+"How can this Assessment say I'm lower in Personal Accountability?
 I'm a go-getter.
 I get things done!
-I think I always take responsibility."
+I think I ALWAYS take responsibility!"

-Someone close to him, heard his statements, took him aside and shared, "Bill you ARE great - but you're NOT strong in Personal Accountability.
+He shared that someone close to him, heard him, took him aside and shared, "Bill you ARE great - but you're NOT strong in Personal Accountability.
 Think about it - when something's late or not done right, what do you usually say?"
+Bill laughed.
+"Okay, you're right.
+I don't take responsibility for everything that happens.
+I guess I could get stronger in this area..."

-An excellent leader who found he could build his own leadership characteristics, to be an even greater leader, by improving in this area.
+Bill was a dynamo.
+Loved by many.
+He was an excellent leader who found he might want tp build his own leadership characteristics, to become an even greater leader, by improving in this area.
+Can you relate?
+Are you blaming others more than you think?

 Have you ever: